kartgoel/HydraDocumentation/docs/populateSelectors.rst

 Parameter
 ~~~~~~~~~~~~~~~~~~

-- ``Experiment``: A string representing which experiment to pull data for.
+- ``Experiment``: A string representing which experiment to configure parameters for.
+- ``Selector``: A string to determine what SQL query is performed.